Find Criminal Justice Programs

 Find schools that want you for Criminal Justice programs and other Criminal Justice, Law & Security degrees and certifications.

-Choosing to pursue a degree in criminal justice and security can offer a student many different career fields.
+Choosing to pursue a degree in criminal justice and security can teach a student about many different fields.
 The criminal justice field deals with the upholding of laws and protecting citizens.
-While the three main areas of criminal justice

 With the current focus on protecting our nation from both domestic and foreign threats, criminal justice and security careers are expected to experience good rates of growth.
 Students of this field have an opportunity to make a real difference in the lives of their fellow citizens as they protect and defend our nation.

 While each individual school will have specific requirements for admission, some general standards for acceptance into an undergraduate criminal justice and security degree program may include the following:

 - Baccalaureate degree from a properly accredited school.

 - Grade Point Average of 3.0 or higher

 - A personal statement describing applicant's goals, education and previous experience.

 Per information from the United States Department of Labor Bureau of Labor Statistics, criminal justice and security professionals who hold a bachelor's degree and are working as probation and corrections officers can expect an annual median salary of $47,200.
 Expected growth rate for this job is 18%, or 4 % greater than the average growth rate.
 Police officers and detectives rank slightly higher with a $55,010 annual median salary, but have a slightly lower average growth rate at just 7%.